WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 However, there could be generated declarations that couldn't be renamed, such as the `get` and `set` accessor.
-Then we would come to the most expansive tool to resolve conflicts:
+Then we would come to the most expensive item:

 > Item 6: Offer a way to stop code generation when the generated code
 > involves unique language structures in a superstructure.

-Swift Observation offers a good example of this item.
-Here is an example of an `@Observable` macro attached class which also attached the `@Capitalized` property wrapper on one of its properties:
+Swift Observation offers a good example for this item and here is the
+example: an `@Observable` macro attached class with a property attached with the `@Capitalized` property wrapper:

 ```swift
 @propertyWrapper